knoxmcken/abstract-algebra/README.md

 This repository contains the source code for the book titled *Abstract Algebra Course Guide*.
 The book is written in LaTex and maintained in this GitHub repository.

+## Accessing the Draft Version of the Book
+The PDF compiled version of the mathematics textbook is available for readers to access via the following link: [draft](https://drive.google.com/file/d/1zNl6I3fQSuGTvfUzc_ESCSNKDieW9fUH/view?usp=share_link).
+This version represents a working draft of the book and its formatting is subject to change as the author continues to refine the content.
+The PDF contains all the current content of the book, allowing readers to review the material and provide feedback to the author.

 ## Folder Structure

 The repository is organized into the following folders: